Guardianship has two distinct meanings in Family Law.

 - Medical treatment

 - Care arrangements

 A Guardianship Order is suitable when decisions need to be taken in relation to the adult on an ongoing basis.
 It must be appropriate and beneficial to the adult.

-When a child who does not have mental capacity turns 16, the child’s parents will not be able to make decisions on their behalf as they are now considered an adult.
+When a child who does not have mental capacity turns 16, the child’s parents will not be able to make decisions on their behalf as the child is now considered an adult.
 In order to make these decisions in respect of the child now they are an adult, the parents will need a Guardianship Order.

 Approximately three months before your child’s 16th birthday, you should take legal advice about a Guardianship Order.
 This should give enough time for an application to be drafted and lodged at court so that the order is granted in advance of your child’s birthday and the powers take effect on the date of their 16th birthday.

 The application will include a list of the powers that you need to allow you to look after their affairs, such as to deal with the adult’s property and/or financial affairs, and/or to make decisions about their personal welfare.
 Depending on the particular facts and circumstances, the Sheriff will decide how long the Guardianship Order should last for.
 Typically, orders are granted for a period of three years.
 However, they can be granted for shorter or longer period depending on the circumstances.